 All butterflies and moths [lepidoptera] have a four stage life cycle.
 The stages are: egg, larva or caterpillar, pupa or chrysalis and finally the adult butterfly.
 Most Irish butterflies take a full year to complete their life cycle while others can fit two or more broods or generations during a full year.
 Here is the life cycle of one of our rarer butterflies, the Marsh Fritillary.

 Marsh Fritillary eggs are laid in May/June on the underside of a leaf of the caterpillar’s foodplant, the Devil’s-bit Scabious.
 Its eggs take about 30 days or longer to hatch.

-These Marsh Fritillary larvae have emerged from hibernation in early spring.
-They are basking together on their web in order to increase their body temperature in order to digest their food.
+These Marsh Fritillary larvae emerged from hibernation in early spring.
+They are basking together in order to increase their body temperature in order to digest their food.

 Mature larvae feed independently.
 This one is fully grown and is ready to form a pupa [chrysalis] in which it will undergo metamorphosis [change its shape] to become an adult butterfly.
 It is ready to pupate in late April-mid-May.

 This is a Marsh Fritillary pupa.
 It is attached to a leaf by a silken pad spun by the larva.

 Here is a freshly emerged Marsh Fritillary Butterfly.
 The butterfly is ready to mate to start the life-cycle process again.
 The female butterfly often mates and lays eggs on the day she emerges from her chrysalis.